composer/windows-setup/src/README.md

 #define SetupVersion "4.6.0"
 #define SignTool "uniquename"
 #define SignExe '"path\to\signtool.exe"''
-#define SignSha1 "sign /a /t http://timestamp.comodoca.com/authenticode"
+#define SignSha1 "sign /a /fd sha1 /t http://timestamp.comodoca.com/authenticode"
-#define SignSha2 "sign /a /as /fd sha256 /td sha256 /tr http://timestamp.comodoca.com/rfc3161"
+#define SignSha2 "sign /a /fd sha256 /tr http://time.certum.pl/ /td sha256 /as"
 #include "composer.iss"
 ```

 The *SignTool* define value is the unique name you give to the IDE SignTool in Inno Setup, set from Tools/Options menu.
-This value must be `uniquename=$p` (the $p is replaced by the actual parameters).
+Its value must be `uniquename=$p` (the $p is replaced by the actual parameters).

 The *SignExe* define value is the full path to `signtool.exe` enclosed in inner doube-quotes and outer single-quotes, as shown.